edsml-sm2323/BERT_finetune/README.md

-# BERT Fine-tuning for Multiple Choice Questions
+# BERT and DeBERTa-v3 Fine-tuning for Multiple Choice Questions
 ## Requirement:
 Predict the top three most probable answers given the prompt